-- If using the miRNeasy Tissue/Cells Advanced Mini Kit for the first time, read "Important Notes" (page 14). - It is important not to overload the RNeasy Mini spin column, as overloading will significantly reduce RNA yield and quality.
-Read "Determining the amount of starting material" (page 11). - If working with RNA for the first time, read Appendix C (page 43). - Cell pellets can be stored at -90°C to -65°C for later use or used directly in the procedure.
+- If using the miRNeasy Tissue/Cells Advanced Micro Kit for the first time, read "Important Notes" (page 13). - It is important not to overload the RNeasy UCP MinElute spin column, as overloading will significantly reduce RNA yield and quality.
+Read "Determining the amount of starting material" (page 13). - If working with RNA for the first time, read Appendix C (page 40). - Cell pellets can be stored at -90 to -65°C for later use or used directly in the procedure.
 Determine the number of cells before freezing.
 Frozen cell pellets should be thawed slightly so that they can be dislodged by flicking the tube in step 2.
-Homogenized cell lysates from step 3 can be stored at -90°C to -65°C for several months.
+Homogenized cell lysates from step 3 can be stored at -90 to -65°C for several months.
 To process frozen homogenized lysates, incubate at 37°C in a water bath until completely thawed and salts are dissolved.
-Avoid prolonged incubation, which may compromise RNA integrity. - Cells stored in RNAprotect Cell Reagent can also be used in the procedure.
-Transfer the entire sample, including any material deposited at the bottom of the storage vessel, to a centrifuge tube.
-Pellet the cells by centrifuging for 5 min at 5000 x g, and remove the supernatant by pipetting (if necessary, thaw the sample before centrifuging).
-Proceed immediately to step 2.

-- Generally, DNase digestion is not required since the RNeasy technologies in combination with the gDNA eliminator efficiently removes most of the DNA without DNase treatment.
+Avoid prolonged incubation, which may compromise RNA integrity. - Generally, DNase digestion is not required because the RNeasy technologies in combination with the gDNA Eliminator efficiently removes most of the DNA without DNase treatment.
 In addition, miRCURY Assays and most other assays for mature miRNA are not affected by the presence of small amounts of genomic DNA.
 However, further DNA removal may be necessary for certain RNA applications that are sensitive to very small amounts of DNA.
-In these cases, small residual amounts of DNA can be removed by on-column DNase digestion (see Appendix B, page 40) or by DNase digestion after RNA purification (please contact QIAGEN Technical Service for a protocol). - Buffer RLT and Buffer RWT may form a precipitate upon storage.
-If necessary, redissolve by warming and then place at room temperature (15-25°C). - Buffer RLT, Buffer AL, and Buffer RWT contain a guanidine salt and are therefore not compatible with disinfecting reagents containing bleach.
+In these cases, small residual amounts of DNA can be removed by - on-column DNase digestion (see Appendix B, page 37) or by DNase digestion after RNA purification (please contact QIAGEN Technical Service for a protocol). - Buffer RLT and Buffer RWT may form a precipitate upon storage.
+If necessary, redissolve by warming and then place at room temperature (15-25°C).

+Buffer RLT, Buffer AL, and Buffer RWT contain a guanidine salt and are therefore not compatible with disinfecting reagents containing bleach.
 See page 6 for Safety Information.